-Established in 1995, the Chancellor’s Advisory Committee for LGBT+ Advocacy is a non-elected, standing committee devoted to improving climate and diversity by making recommendations related to current and proposed policies and practices that affect LGBT+ employees and students.
+Established in 1995, the Chancellor’s Advisory Committee for LGBTQ+ Advocacy is a non-elected, standing committee devoted to improving climate and diversity by making recommendations related to current and proposed policies and practices that affect LGBTQ+ employees and students.

 News and Events

 LGBTQ+ CHAMPION OF THE YEAR AWARD